-Ensure that you deal with the disclosure as it happens and make sure the immediate needs of the child are met and they feel supported.
+Ensure that you deal with the disclosure as it happens and make sure the immediate needs of the adult or young person are met and they feel supported.
 It is not your role to investigate the disclosure when it is made.
-Instead, it must always be taken seriously and your role in this situation is only to act in the best interests of the child or young person who may be at risk.
+Instead, it must always be taken seriously and your role in this situation is only to act in the best interests of the adult or young person who may be at risk.